PRP vs PRF Tubes – Complete Guide for Clinics and Aesthetic Doctors

 prp Separation-ippocare-prptube

-How PRF Tubes Work
+PRF Tubes

 • Tube type: PRF tubes are additive-free (no anticoagulant).
 Some contain a natural gel separator.